 Study project objectives

-The first thing you want to do before writing your job proposal letter is to study and master the project’s objectives.
-Understanding what the problem is and how your proposed solution will help mitigate them is very crucial.
-Pitching something that you have a clear understanding of is far much easier as you will answer any question directed to you with ease.
+The first thing you want to do before writing it is to study and master the project’s objectives.
+Understanding what the problem is and how your proposed solution will help mitigate it is very crucial.
+Pitching something that you have a clear understanding of is far easier, as you will answer any question directed at you with ease.

 Keep it brief

-Job proposal letters are usually short and direct to the point.
-To ensure that you create a great first impression and capture the employer’s attention much easier, you must craft a clear and concise job proposal letter.
+Such letters are usually short and direct to the point.
+To ensure that you create a great first impression and capture the employer’s attention much easier, you must craft a clear and concise document.
 If you write an overly long proposal full of dense paragraphs, you ask the employer to spend more time trying to find details that matter in your proposal.
-Do not omit any crucial information; instead, state them briefly using bullet points to ensure that your proposal is engaging, to the point, easy to read and comprehend.
+Do not omit any crucial information; instead, state it briefly using bullet points to ensure that your proposal is engaging, to the point, and easy to read and comprehend.

 Be professional

-Job proposal letters are formal letters and should be written in a professional yet friendly tone and should offer the employer a sense of reliability and give them an overview of what it would be like working with you.
+They are formal letters and should be written in a professional yet friendly tone.
+They should offer the employer a sense of reliability and give them an overview of what it would be like to work with you.
 Whether you have a close relationship with the employer or not, always maintain professionalism when writing an official letter.

 Include samples